 The legal basis for the integration of Google Maps and the associated data transfer to Google is your consent (Art.
 6 para.
 1 lit. a DSGVO).
 The provision of your personal data is voluntary, based on your consent.
 If you prevent access, this may result in functional restrictions on the website.

-By visiting the website, Google receives information that you have called up the corresponding sub-page of our website.
+By visiting the website, Google receives information that you have accessed the corresponding subpage of our website.
 This occurs regardless of whether Google provides a user account through which you are logged in or whether no user account exists.
 If you are logged in to Google, your data will be directly assigned to your account.

 We do not collect any personal data through the integration of Google Maps.

 Google also processes your personal data in the USA.
 Regarding third country transfer, see also point 5. of this privacy notice.